epccs/RPUno/readme.md

 * [avr-libc](http://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](http://packages.ubuntu.com/search?keywords=avrdude)

-I am not a software developer (more of a hardware type), I started with the Arduino IDE and an Uno board and found it easy to do cool stuff, unfortunately, when I tried to do my own board it was more pain than gain.
-I noticed Elliot Williams articles on "Makefile Madness" on Hack-a-day, and that was sort of a turning point.
+I am not a software developer (more of a hardware type), I started with the Arduino IDE and an Uno board and found some things I like and some I did not.
+When I did my own boards I found the Arduino IDE to have more pain than gain.
+I also was having problems with C++ that was difficult to nail down.
+When I noticed an article from Elliot Williams on "Makefile Madness" at Hack-a-day.

 [Makefile Madness](http://hackaday.com/2016/03/11/embed-with-elliot-march-makefile-madness/)

+That was sort of my turning point, I started to use Makefiles and plane C. C++ is C plus stuff to implements object-oriented programing.
+Unfortunately, some of the OOP stuff uses the heap memory system, and that seems to have been my problem.
+To be sure the heap was clean I ended up porting the C++ things I wanted to C. I think OOP is fine on a Raspberry Pi, but without an operating system that at the very least handles an out of memory fault when the heap memory system and stack memory system collide I don't want my programing language to use the heap.
+C does not use the heap unless explicitly told to, while C++ uses (fragments) it in ways I am not interested in understanding.